nirnaeth-arnoediad/operator-setup/README.md

 You can do this by navigating to `http://<ip>:3000/datasources`

 ##### Useful Dashboards
-We also provide a set of useful Grafana dashboards which would be useful for monitoring the eoracle data validator service.
+We also provide a set of useful Grafana dashboards which would be useful for monitoring the EO data validator service.
 You can find them [here](data-validator/dashboards).
 Once you have Grafana set up, feel free to import the dashboards.

 ### Node exporter
-eoracle data validator emits eoracle specific metrics but, it's also important to keep track of the node's health.
+EO data validator emits EO specific metrics but, it's also important to keep track of the node's health.
 For this, we will use [Node Exporter](https://prometheus.io/docs/guides/node-exporter/) which is a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels, written in Go with pluggable metric collectors.
 By default, it is installed and started when you start the entire monitoring stack.
 If you want to modify the stack, you can install the binary or use docker to [run](https://hub.docker.com/r/prom/node-exporter).

 In Grafana dashboards screen, import the [node-exporter](dashboards/node-exporter.json) to see host metrics.